Quantum Batteries for Electric Vehicles Could Lead Us Closer to Our Sustainable Future — Sustainability Briefs™ by Maëva Ghonda

 Quantum batteries are energy storage devices that exploit quantum phenomena.
 These quantum devices could introduce crucial performance improvements — e.g. slash the charging time of electric vehicles (EVs) from hours to minutes, or even seconds with superchargers.
 This disruptive battery technology could revolutionize the critical global EV battery market, which is projected to grow at a CAGR of 32% from 2022 to 2030 and reach an astonishing $559.87 billion by 2030 (vs. $46.03 billion in 2021).

 Investments have already poured into quantum battery technology because these innovative systems could also take us a step closer to our sustainable future.
 A quantum battery patent filed in 2015 with the European Patent Office has already been awarded: Quantum Battery Patent No. EP 3 076 449 B1.

-These quantum battery devices will gain traction because the transition to net-zero emissions is creating greater demand for battery electric vehicles (BEVs).
+These quantum battery devices could gain traction because the transition to net-zero emissions is creating greater demand for battery electric vehicles (BEVs).
 BEVs are of great interest across the globe because they produce zero emissions.
 They rely on electric motors.